hyperledger/aries-rfcs/concepts/0478-coprotocols/README.md

 ![a specific payment protocol that uses a gateway + smart contracts](payment_protocol.png)

 When we describe this as a coprotocol, we omit most of its details, and we change some verbiage.
 The existence of the `payee`, `gateway` and `blockchain` roles is suppressed (though we now have an implicit new role -- the __caller__ of the coprotocol that gives what the protocol gets, and gets what the protocol gives).
-Smart contracts disappear.The concept of `handle to pending txn` is mapped to the coprotocol's `preauth` construct, and `txn hash` is mapped to the coprotocol's `confirmation_code`.
+Smart contracts disappear.
+The concept of `handle to pending txn` is mapped to the coprotocol's `preauth` construct, and `txn hash` is mapped to the coprotocol's `confirmation_code`.
 As a coprotocol, the payee can interact according to a far simpler understanding, where the caller asks the payee to engage in a payment protocol, expose some simple hooks, and notify on completion:

 ![when viewed as a coprotocol](as_coprotocol.png)

+##### Calling Convention

+More details are needed to understand exactly how the caller and the coprotocol communicate.
+There are two sources of such details:

+1. Proprietary methods
+2. Standard Aries-style DIDComm protocol

+Proprietary methods allow aggressive optimization.
+They may be appropriate when it's known that the caller and the coprotocol will share the same process space on a single device, and the code for both will come from a single codebase.
+In such cases, there is no need to use DIDComm to communicate.

+Answer 2 may be more chatty, but is better when the coprotocol might be invoked remotely (e.g., Acme's server A is in the middle of issuance and wants to invoke payment to run on server B), or where the codebases for each party to the interaction need some independence.

+The expectation is that co-protocols share a compatible trust domain; that is, coprotocol interactions occur *within* the scope of one identity rather than across identity boundaries.
+Thus, interoperability is not a strong requirement.
+Nonetheless, approaching this question as a standard protocol problem leads to a clean, loosely couple architecture with little incremental cost in an agent.
+Therefore, a protocol for coprotocol coordination has been developed.
+This is the subject of sister document [Aries RFC 0482: Coprotocol Protocol](../../features/0482-coprotocol-protocol/README.md).

 ## Reference

-Provide guidance for implementers, procedures to inform testing, interface definitions, formal function prototypes, error codes, diagrams, and other technical details that might be looked up.
-Strive to guarantee that:

-- Interactions with other features are clear.
-- Implementation trajectory is well defined.
-- Corner cases are dissected by example.
+More about optional fields and syntax in a coprotocol declaration.

+How to add a coprotocol decl to a protocol.

+Where to declare a goal.

 ## Drawbacks